EdSheeranCoding/EdSheranCodeing_website/content/_index.md

       button:
         text: Download Résumé
         url: static/uploads/resume.pdf
+      # here is where you would have the button to your blog
     design:
       banner:
         # Upload your cover image to the `assets/media/` folder and reference it here